Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: Experiments on Natural Images

+For the supervised hierarchical classification setting, we train the model using the complete set of labels at all hierarchical levels for each training sample.
+For the semi-supervised hierarchical classification setting, in order to simulate a lack of domain knowledge, we randomly select 30\%, 50\%, 70\%, and 90\% samples (denoted as $\mathcal R=90\%$ for example) to mask out their labels at the finest-level hierarchy, such that their intermediate parent classes are relabeled as the leaf classes.
+When employing this approach in semi-supervised scenarios, in our model training process, we simply neglect the loss imposed on the finest-level hierarchy for the samples that have been relabeled to their parent classes.

-We adopt the same evaluation metrics as Chang \etal \cite{chang2021your} to evaluate our method.
-Specifically, \emph{acc} (the percentage of images whose labels are correctly classified) is reported at each class hierarchy, and then \emph{acc\_avg} (the mean of \emph{acc} across all class hierarchies) is calculated to measure the classification performance at a hierarchical level.
-Note that the \emph{acc} results are reported in the form of mean and standard deviation over five runs of each experiment.
+\textbf{Evaluation Metrics:} We adopt the same evaluation metrics as Chang et al. \cite{chang2021your} to evaluate our method.
+Specifically, \emph{ACC} (i.e., accuracy, the percentage of images whose labels are correctly classified) is reported at each class hierarchy, and then \emph{mACC} (the mean of \emph{ACC} across all class hierarchies) is calculated to measure the classification performance at a hierarchical level.
+Note that, unless otherwise specified, the \emph{ACC} results are reported as the mean over three random seeds of each experiment.